philc/vimium/CONTRIBUTING.md

   * We follow two major differences from this style guide:
     * Wrap lines at 110 characters instead of 80.
     * Use double-quoted strings by default.

+## Pull Requests

+When you're done with your changes, send us a pull request on Github.
+Feel free to include a change to the CREDITS file with your patch.